momuno/literacy-accessibility/README.md

 The work in this repository showcases the original hackathon project created in September 2024, before Claude Code was released.
 It was the first time I ever explored or wrote a browser extension.

 The project was built on existing knowledge and reused code I had access to at the time.
-It also depended on my subscription to Azure Open AI, hardcodes the prompt and grade level, and has other hacks to prove out my idea.
+It also depended on my subscription to Azure Open AI, hardcodes the prompt and grade level, las load-time lag, and other hacks to prove out my idea.
 Because it was purely a poc for a hackathon, I paused the project.
 I hoped to one day come back to it so that my kids and others could use it.

 Recently I have worked with Claude to update the extenstion so it can be used more widely.
 Improvements include -